parsitects/icsnpp-c1222/README.md

 #### Overview

-This log provides details of each data field in the Logon EPSEM service.
+This log provides details of each data field in the Logon and Security EPSEM service.

 #### Fields Captured